CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 As much as you want.
 We've not set a limited number of apps by developer.

+## How to setup domain names I own?

+You can bind custom domain names to your applications.
+Please have a look at [Custom Domain Names](/doc/admin-console/custom-domain-names/).

 ## How can I disable one of my existing applications?

 Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organization and app in the left column.
 Then click on the application name and select **Overview**.
 Click on the **Stop** button to stop your app.